History of Wesleyan University in Timeline

 Wesleyan was listed on the Foundation for Individual Rights in Education's 2016 "10 Worst Colleges for Free Speech".

-In 2017, DKE won its claim against Wesleyan University in court.
-The jury awarded $386,000 in damages to the Kent Literary Club, the Wesleyan alumni chapter of DKE.
+In 2017, Delta Kappa Epsilon (DKE) won its claim against Wesleyan University in a court trial, with the jury awarding $386,000 in damages to the Kent Literary Club, DKE's Wesleyan alumni chapter.

-In 2018, Wesleyan's Men's Lacrosse team won the Division III NCAA championship title, which was the first national championship in school history.
+Led by coach John Raba, the Wesleyan's Men's Lacrosse team won the Division III NCAA championship title in 2018.
+It was the first national championship in school history.

 In 2019, Kiplinger ranked Wesleyan 16th of the 149 best value liberal arts colleges in the United States.

-In 2022, Washington Monthly ranked Wesleyan third out of 203 liberal arts colleges in the U.S.
+In 2022, Washington Monthly ranked Wesleyan third out of 203 liberal arts colleges in the U.S., based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 In July 2023, Wesleyan announced that it would no longer give preference in admission to applicants with family or donor ties to the school, officially ending legacy admission at the institution.